mitchellh/libflightplan/README.md

 can interface with C can interface with this library.

 **Library status: Unstable.** This library is _brand new_, supports a whopping _one_ format, and is not widely used at the moment.
+A lot of the field formats are just text right now, which won't work for converting formats (i.e. latitude/longitude).
+There are missing fields for other formats such as flight type (VFR vs IFR), IFR procedures, etc. By focusing on ForeFlight, I initially support only a bare minimum set of fields.
+I'm interested in adding more one day, but this will require some structural breaking changes.

 ## Formats